 Customer Service Statement

-The Department of State manages the visa process strictly but fairly in order to best protect the United States.
+The Department of State manages the visa process strictly but fairly to facilitate legitimate travel to the United States.
 We are committed to the essential openness for which the United States has always been known.
-Travel to the United States is welcomed and encouraged.
+We encourage and welcome travel to the United States!

 We promise to you, the visa applicant, that: